Katie Wilson: Personal life

-Wilson is married to fellow activist Scott Myers, whom she met during high school in Binghamton.
+Wilson is married to Scott Myers, an activist whom she met during high school in Binghamton.
 They rent a one-bedroom apartment in Capitol Hill and have one daughter.

 Wilson does not own a car and primarily rides public transit to get around Seattle with her daughter.
 Wilson has also previously used a bicycle for transportation, although she relies more on transit since having a child.
+Since becoming mayor of Seattle, she is transported by a security detail.